The Case for a Ballot Test and How to Implement it

 So how do we better facilitate an informed voter base while keeping the qualifying criteria objective and non-discriminatory?
 Issue a test.

 Upon suggesting this idea to a liberal friend and a conservative/libertarian friend, both took issue.
 The liberal friend protested, “You mean like Jim Crow?”
 He was referring to 1890-1965, when various Southern States required literacy tests to suppress the African American vote, highly effective given that 76 percent of the southern black population at the time were illiterate.
-Aside from the fallacious tactic of tethering such a broad idea to this time period in an attempt to portray it as inherently racist (Jim Crow also involved certain classes of individuals being barred from restaurants, employment, and education, though any comparisons to the modern day are strongly dismissed), this concern does have merit.
+Leaving aside the fallacious nature of this tactic that attempts to tether such a generic idea to an era in which it was time period in an attempt to portray it as inherently racist (Jim Crow also involved certain classes of individuals being barred from restaurants, employment, and education, though any comparisons to vaccine mandates are strongly dismissed), this concern does have merit.

 My conservative/libertarian friend, in response to the proposition of a ballot test, said, “Bro, do you really trust the government to design a good test?”
 While this rationale appears different from the former, each friend’s critique is rooted in the same concern - distrust in the administrator.
 Most would agree a racist administrator or a corrupt administrator invalidates the test itself.
 To solve this problem, employ multiple administrators with competing interests.